Assassination of Jamal Khashoggi: U.S. intelligence reports

 The Washington Post reported on 10 October 2018 that U.S. intelligence intercepted communications of Saudi officials discussing a plan ordered by the Crown Prince Bin Salman, to capture Khashoggi from his home in Virginia.
-The intercepted communications were regarded as significant because Khashoggi had bought a home in McLean, Virginia, where he lived after fleeing the KSA.
+The intercepted communications were regarded as significant because Khashoggi had bought a home in McLean, Virginia, where he lived after fleeing Saudi Arabia.
 Khashoggi had obtained an O visa – also known as the "genius" visa, that offers individuals of "extraordinary ability and achievement" in the sciences, arts, education, and other fields and are recognized internationally – he had applied for permanent residency status, and three of his children were US citizens.
 As a legal resident of the United States Khashoggi was entitled to protection.
 Under a directive adopted in 2015, the US intelligence community has a "duty to warn" people – including those who are not US citizens – who are at risk of being kidnapped or killed.
 This directive was a central aspect of the conversation about the US's response to Khashoggi's disappearance.

-According to the National Security Agency (NSA) officials, the White House was warned of this threat through official intelligence channels.
-The Office of the Director of National Intelligence (DNI) of Dan Coats declined to comment on why Khashoggi was not warned.
+According to National Security Agency (NSA) officials, the White House was warned of this threat through official intelligence channels.
+Director of National Intelligence Dan Coats declined to comment on why Khashoggi was not warned.
 55 members of Congress demanded in a letter clarity from DNI Dan Coats on what the intelligence community knew about the risk Khashoggi faced before his disappearance and whether American officials attempted to notify him that his life was in danger.
 In the letter, they sought insight into everything the NSA knows about phone calls and emails from Saudi officials on the Khashoggi case.